 Your contract of employment should contain a clear written term specifying your rate of pay and other pay elements, which are a matter of agreement between you and your employer.

-You have some important rights relating to your pay, including the right not to be paid less because of your gender (the right to equal pay), or because of your race or ethnicity, or because you work part-time, or as a temporary (fixed-term) employee.
+You have some important rights relating to your pay, including the right not to be paid less because of your sex (the right to equal pay), or because of your race or ethnicity, or because you work part-time, or as a temporary (fixed-term) employee.
 Agency workers who have worked for 12 weeks in the role with the same hirer (including any agency worker paid through an umbrella company) also have important pay equality rights.